MrThearMan/dynamics-client/README.md

                      to what the time is at 'to_timezone'.
 Default is "UCT".

 Convert a ISO datestring from Dynamics database to a datetime-object.

 ---

+#### *cache*

+Instance of a SQLite based cache that the client uses to store the auth token so that it can be reused between client instances.
+Django's cache is prefered to this, if it is installed.

+---